 In this guide we take a look at the gambling laws of South Africa, the legality of online gambling and any repercussions players might face should they decide to take part in online gambling.

 When taking a look at the laws regarding online gambling it is quite difficult to fully grasp what is going on.
-It seems that the South African government hasn’t been quite clear on their stance regarding online gambling.
+It seems that the South African government hasn’t been quite clear on its stance regarding online gambling.
 The country itself faces many problems when it comes to politics and the government, so to some degree, it is understandable that not much focus and effort has been put in place to either regulate or completely ban online gambling.

 Overall gambling in South Africa is regulated by the National Gambling Act (NGA) established in 2004.
 With its establishment, the National Gambling Board (NGB) was also brought into existence, while all provincial laws were amended to align with the Act.
 In South Africa, gambling is somewhat ignored but embraced at the same time.
-By law, certain forms of gambling are permitted, including brick and mortar casinos, as well as and gaming machines that can be set up in certain licensed venues.
+By law, certain forms of gambling are permitted, including brick and mortar casinos, as well as, and gaming machines that can be set up in certain licensed venues.

 Sports betting is another form of betting that is completely legal in the country.
 Interestingly enough, Lotteries are completely separate from the rest of the gambling forms and are themselves governed by the Lotteries Act established in 1997.

-Back in 2004 the government, who saw potential in the online casino industry, was completely for legalising and regulating online gambling.
+Back in 2004 the government, which saw potential in the online casino industry, was completely for legalising and regulating online gambling.
 In fact, the NGB was even instructed by the NGA to launch a committee to look into the matter.
 The framework that would help the country embrace new forms of gambling was created in 2008 when the government established the National Gambling Amendment Act.
 Here’s where things turn a bit grey for South Africans.
 While the president signed the Act into law in mid-2008, it was never publicised or given a commencement date.

 When concerns were raised regarding the matter the Department of Trade and Industry explained that they were working on supporting regulations.
 It became evident later on that there were second thoughts and that the government had concerns about the socio-economic effect more accessible gambling would have.
 After this, the Act was put aside and created a waiting period for online casino operators waiting to make their mark on the South African gambling industry.
 All believed it would be resolved and implemented in due course.